 Type H models of Hi Delta have three modes available to them to address the various applications the units can be applied to.
 Type WH and P units will only have one configuration available to them.

-For detailed information on the VERSA IC® manual 241493.
-VERSA IC manual (241493) can be found in the Raypak document library at www.raypak.com or can be viewed on your smart device.
-See QR Code on page 69.
+For detailed information on the VERSA IC® see manual 241493.
+This manual can be found in the document library at www.raypak.com.

 S1 - Outlet Sensor

 S2 - Inlet Sensor

 Mode 1 (Type H Units Only)